Liliana Porter

 28 x 40”

 Black Shoes is a collaborative work by Liliana Porter and Ana Tiscornia merging two distinct artistic languages.
-Liliana Porter brings philosophical exploration of metaphor, while Ana Tiscornia contributes her politically engaged practice rooted in memory and current events.
-While one is dramatic, the other confronts human tragedy with humor.
-The work features one of Porter's signature figurines intruding upon an alien space created from Tiscornia's digitalized photography, fragmented objects, and rolled pieces of paper.
+Porter brings philosophical exploration of metaphor, while Tiscornia contributes her politically engaged practice rooted in memory and current events.
+The work features one of Porter's signature figurines intruding upon an alien space created from Tiscornia's digitalized photography, fragmented objects, and rolled pieces of newspaper.
 The fusion of both languages gives rise to a narrative where visual ambiguity opens new ways of interpretation.
-A striking example of collaborative artmaking from two internationally acclaimed Latin American artists.

 Eventos Breves 2004